Paid Search Engine Marketing: Your Beginner’s Guide

-How can you start a paid advertising campaign?
+How can you start a paid search engine marketing campaign?

-Once you understand what PPC marketing is, the next question is how to begin your first PPC campaign.
-The deeper you get into your PPC strategy, the more complex it will likely grow, but there are a few simple steps you can take to get things started.
+Once you understand what paid search engine marketing is, the next question is how to begin your first campaign.
+The deeper you get into your paid search strategy, the more complex it will likely grow, but there are a few simple steps you can take to get things started.

-Here are three steps for you to follow to kick off your PPC advertising.
+Here are three steps for you to follow to kick off your paid SEM campaign.

 1. Find and bid on relevant keywords